Thyroid and Adrenal Dysfunction

 - Hormonal replacement when indicated, including thyroid replacement with a combination of T3 and T4

-- Diet and nutrition.
-Intestinal support and healing
+- Diet modification with intestinal support and healing

 - Immune support, with treatment of any ongoing infections.

 - Strategies to reduce autoimmune responses

-- Detoxification: removal of toxic metals and chemicals from the bowel, liver, and kidneys.
+- Detoxification: removal of toxic metals and chemicals from the bowel, liver, and kidneys, if necessary.

 The Lee Clinic Can Help